PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: AN ILLUSTRATIVE TOY EXAMPLE

 Minimizing $\empinfrisk$ (\cref{eqn:empinfrisk}) is equivalent to Maximum Likelihood (grey curves), which concentrates its parameter distribution to a delta-function located at the empirical mean, and whose predictive distribution is simply a unit variance \normal\ distribution centered at that empirical mean.

 Minimizing $\pacinfrisk$ (\cref{eqn:pacinfrisk}, aka \elbo) is equivalent to Bayesian inference (blue curves).
-In this case we used a weakly informative prior of a \normal\ centered at 0 with a variance of nine (light red curve in~\cref{fig:toy} bottom).
+Here, we used a weakly informative $\textrm{\normal}(0,9^2)$ prior.
 This risk prevents the parameter distribution from collapsing onto a delta function, but the resulting predictive distribution is quite similar to the one we found with Maximum Likelihood.
 It is still fundamentally unimodal as minimizing $\pacinfrisk$ is still fundamentally looking for the best single parameter setting of our model.

 Minimizing $\trueinfrisk$ (\cref{eqn:trueinfrisk}) is equivalent to Bayesian inference with infinite data (black curve).
 Here again our parameter distribution concentrates on a delta function, this time at the true distributions mean, but the resulting predictive distribution is the best single parameter setting we could achieve, a unimodal predictive distribution that doesn't match the true distribution all that well.
+Notably, in this case it gives worse predictions than $\pacinfrisk$.

 In contrast, minimizing the predictive risks (warm colors) do not look for single parameter settings of the model.
 Minimizing $\emppredrisk$ (\cref{eqn:emppredrisk}) performs a sort of clustering of the data (yellow curve).
 While it might seem natural to allow each data point its own delta-like contribution in the parameter distribution, two of our samples are near enough that we achieve better empirical predictive risk by combining the two points into a single contribution to the parameter distribution with twice the weight but located at the two points' mean.
 The resulting predictive distribution remains multimodal and achieves a much lower divergence with respect to the true distribution (0.5 bits versus the $\sim 10$ bits for the traditional (inferential) risks).